alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 6. Switch to ATOM and go to `files` directory.
 View the json files for each of the switch.

-###Exercise 1
-####Using the show version module
-1. Under `ansible` folder , create a new file.
-Right click and select `New File`
-3. name it `ex-show-version.yml`
-4. copy and past the following : gather facts command module debug module

-5. switch to ansible container and run the playbook
-    1. `ansible-playbook -i hosts ex-show-version.yml`
-6. Verify the configuration on using Switch CLI

 ###Exercise 2
 ####Using the nxos_config module
 Cisco NXOS configurations use a simple block indent file syntax for segmenting configuration into sections